FreshPrice/Fresh/README.md

 Erica

-Nicole: For project implementation, I made contribution to the frontend React/Redux logic like implementing the sorting posts feature.
+Nicole: For project implementation, I contributed to the frontend React/Redux logic, such as implementing the sorting posts feature.
 I also worked on design and layout, which led the final app to look very similar to the original mock-ups.
 As a team player, I reviewed many PRs and pair-programmed.

 Yao